foxBMS/foxbms-2/docs/software/bootloader/bootloader.rst

 `vector table <https://www.ti.com/lit/an/spna236/spna236.pdf?ts=1724301653744>`__
 is usually placed at the start address (``0x00``) of the flash and has a length of ``0x20``.
-It contains eight 32-bit ARM instructions in our case.
+Here, it contains eight 32-bit ARM instructions.

 In the bootloader, there are two vector tables (``VECTORS_TABLE_INIT`` and ``VECTORS_TABLE``)